kensho-technologies/graphql-compiler/README.md

 '''
 schema = build_ast_schema(parse(schema_text))

-# Step 2: For all GraphQL types, bind the corresponding SQLAlchemy Table to a SQLAlchemy metadata
+# Step 2: For all GraphQL types, bind all corresponding SQLAlchemy Tables to a single SQLAlchemy
-# instance, using the expected naming detailed above.
+# metadata instance, using the expected naming detailed above.
 # See https://docs.sqlalchemy.org/en/latest/core/metadata.html for more details on this step.
 metadata = MetaData()
 animal_table = Table(